ICRA-2019/srrg_hbst/examples/README.md

 The system experiences significant drift, resulting from the dead reckoning motion estimation scheme, as well as the scale ambiguity that is present in a monocular system.

-We also implemented a very simple binocular visual odometry system based on HBST data association, including a 3D viewer in a single source file (600 lines):
+We also implemented a very simple <b>binocular</b> visual odometry system based on HBST data association, including a 3D viewer in a single source file (600 lines):

-    rosrun srrg_hbst smoother_binocular image_0/000000.png image_1/000000.png calib.txt
+    smoother_binocular kitti_sequence_00/image_0/000000.png kitti_sequence_00/image_1/000000.png calib.txt

-Where `image_0/000000.png` defines the left camera input image stream, and `image_1/000000.png` the right camera input image stream. <br>
+Where `kitti_sequence_00/image_0/000000.png` defines the left camera input image stream, <br>
+and `kitti_sequence_00/image_1/000000.png` defines the right camera input image stream corresponding to the stereo camera calibration of `calib.txt`.

 As an initial motion guess the motion from a previous is utilized (constant velocity motion model). <br>
 The features 3D point positions are obtained from stereopsis, defined by a rigid stereo camera configuration. <br>
 Based on the 3D camera positions and the measured 2D image positions of the features we refine the motion guess using a Stereo Projective ICP approach. <br>
-The system experiences significant drift, resulting from the dead reckoning motion estimation scheme but not the scale ambiguity is in the above example.
+The system experiences tolerable drift, resulting from the dead reckoning motion estimation scheme. <br>
+The scale is estimated correctly thanks to the available rigid stereo triangulation (assuming a majority of correct triangulation pairs).